 Many aquarists ask: What is the optimal temperature for my saltwater aquarium?
 Unfortunately, there is not a simple, straightforward answer to this question.
-The choice of temperatures in an aquarium is as varied as their owners.
+The choice of temperatures in an aquarium is as varied as the owners.
 Some aquarists feel that keeping your tank between 75-77 degrees is best, some say 75-80 degrees.
-Others feel that some corals and fishes, having come from warm tropical waters, do much better at higher temperatures of about 80-85 degrees, or higher.
+Others feel that some corals and fishes, having come from warm tropical waters, do much better at temperatures of about 80-85 degrees, or higher.
 Some invertebrates will even do better at cooler water temperature.

-In Ronald Shimek's Aquarium Frontier's On-Line Magazine article "What are Natural Reef Salinities and Temperatures...Really...and Does It Matter?", he makes the point that the corals you have in your tank come from many different ocean water temperatures ranging from 72 degrees up to about 92 degrees.
+In Ronald Shimek's Aquarium Frontier's online magazine article "What are Natural Reef Salinities and Temperatures...Really...and Does It Matter?" he makes the point that the corals you have in your tank come from many different ocean water temperatures ranging from 72 degrees up to about 92 degrees.
 He states that "Maintaining a tank in the upper 70 degrees Fahrenheit (24 to 26 degrees Celsius) range will stress any reef inhabitants from the central Indo-Pacific, as it is too cold.
 And, because this is near the upper limits for subtropical organisms, it will stress them as well.
 It would be better for all concerned if aquarists concentrated their efforts on maintaining separate systems for organisms from geographically disparate areas."
-Knowing what kind of animals you have and where they come from play an important part in deciding what is the best tank temperature for your aquarium.
+Knowing what kind of animals you have and from where they come plays an important part in deciding what is the best tank temperature for your Saltwater aquarium.

 Things to Consider

 Other important factors to keep in mind if deciding to run your tank at higher temperatures are: